alterm4nn/ChronoZoom/README.md

 For Developers
 ----------
+If you are new to Github, [Learning To Use Github](LearningToUseGithub.md) will help get you started.

 You can follow ChronoZoom's bugs and activity [here](https://github.com/alterm4nn/ChronoZoom/issues).

 Work items and goals are managed on Trello [here](https://trello.com/chronozoom).